Rakhyvel/Orng_old/README.md

 -- x is equivalent to:
 x:<something:Int, nothing> = 3
 ```
-### Error unions
+### Error Returns
 Errors capture the idea that a function can either return a successful value, or an error.
-Errors are sum data types, with extra semantics.
 ```
 -- Some possible errors a function may return MyError::Type = <arithmeticError, typeError, computerOnFireError>